-Meal time is important at Moss Street.
+Meal time is important at Moss Street and considered part of the curriculum.
 Each day we serve breakfast around 8:45 a.m., lunch at 11:45 a.m., and an afternoon snack at 3:00 p.m.